 Make the ferry part of your day’s adventure

-The Sandbanks Ferry isn’t just a way to get from A to B, but is an attraction in itself.
+The Sandbanks Ferry isn’t just a way to get from A to B, but an attraction in itself.
 Step out of your car and admire the harbour views – which are especially breathtaking from the top deck.

 Take the ferry across to explore Sandbanks or catch the Brownsea Island ferry and spend an afternoon red squirrel-spotting along the woodland trails of this island that inspired Enid Blyton’s Famous Five adventures.
-It’s also a magical spot to have a cream tea.

-Or why not leave the car behind completely and catch the open-top no 50 Purbeck Breezer bus from Swanage, across the ferry, and into Poole or Bournemouth for high-street shopping and entertainment options before returning to curl up by the log fire of cosy pub in Swanage or for an evening stroll along beach.
+Or why not leave the car behind completely and catch the open-top No. 50 Purbeck Breezer bus from Swanage, across the ferry, and into Poole or Bournemouth for high-street shopping and entertainment options before returning to curl up by the log fire of cosy pub in Swanage or for an evening stroll along beach.

-It’s always worth checking the latest events and productions at Poole’s Lighthouse Centre for the Arts, Bournemouth International Centre and the Russell Cotes Gallery and Museum.
+It’s always worth checking the latest events and productions at Poole’s Lighthouse Centre for the Arts, Bournemouth International Centre, and the Russell Cotes Gallery and Museum.

 Running to and fro daily between 7am and 11pm, ferry timings are as follows: